Coronavirus Employment Resources

 Paid Family Medical and Leave (FMLA) Program

-If you are an employee who must stay home to care for minor children whose schools or care providers are unavailable due to COVID-19, some employers may be required to temporarily extend Family and Medical Leave Act (FMLA) benefits to accommodate.
-Specific information can be found here.
+If you are an employee who must stay home to care for minor children whose schools or care providers are unavailable due to COVID-19, employers may be required to temporarily extend benefits under the Families First Coronavirus Response Act.